-Glynnis MacNicol's Memoir 'No One Tells You This' Is A Fresh Perspective On Womanhood When You're Single, Childless, And Over 40
+This Memoir Gives A Fresh Perspective On Life As A Single, Childless, Over 40 Woman

 On the eve of her 40th birthday writer Glynnis MacNicol faced a dwindling clock, alone and shackled by dread.
 The memory of the night serves as the opening paragraph in her new book, No One Tells You This, where she writes: